Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.

 Philippians 1:6 NIV

 But then I read this verse and so many others like it.
 And I realize that I am not the one most qualified to be attempting a makeover on my life.
-The one who took me from being an 18-year-old looking to enjoy what the world had to offer, and changed me into one who had a desire to be holy; the one who delivered me from the road to destruction, and brought me into his light; and the one who has so far done all of the real remodelings in my life; he is the one who is still most qualified and most interested in completing the project.
+The one who took me from being an 18-year-old looking to enjoy what the world had to offer, and changed me into a man who had the desire to be holy.
+The one who delivered me from the road to destruction, and brought me into his light.
+And the one who has so far done all of the real remodelings in my life.
+He is the one who is still most qualified and most interested in completing the project.